barryclark/jekyll-now/_posts/2017-1-1-pa_and_git.md

 It will fail if there's anything in the repo, even an insignificant README.md file.
 If it does you will need to pull first.
 Pull by: `git pull origin master`.
 This will probably force you to merge, which will then open up the evil that is vim. vim is awful so I recommend trying to exit it ASAP.
 Some combination of the escape key and q might do the trick.
 Before you freeze everything you should Google it.

+# Other useful commands

-Send changes to the master branch of your remote repository:
+## Send changes to the master branch of your remote repository:

 `git commit -m "my changes`

 `git push origin master`